 International Medical Aid provides each intern with $1,000,000 of top-rated travel insurance that will cover most medical and dental expenses, medical evacuation, lost luggage costs, and trip interruption coverage.
 This insurance is underwritten by Sirius International which holds an “A” rating by A.M.
 Best.
 A Sample Policy may be viewed on the carrier’s website.
 This insurance is among the strongest and most comprehensive coverage offered by any student travel organization in the United States.

 Placement Related Transportation

-IMA provides volunteers with shared, daily roundtrip transportation to placement sites in addition to arrival/departure airport transfers.
-Safe, reliable transportation is also available for leisure and personal trips at reasonable rates to ensure the safety and enjoyment of all volunteers.
+IMA provides interns with shared, daily roundtrip trip transportation to your placement site.
+Safe, reliable transportation is also available for leisure and personal trips at reasonable rates to ensure the safety and enjoyment of all interns.

 Required fees to utilize hospital facilities – often additional with other companies – are all included in the program fee.
 Our contracts also provide participants with priority access to specific areas of the hospital in which they have an interest in practicing.

-We offer unlimited Wi-Fi access from the volunteer residences and local cell phones for use during the program.
+We offer unlimited Wi-Fi access from the student residences and local cell phones for use during the program.